eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/behind_proxy.md

 # Troubleshooting

-- If you experience issues during initial DevContainer build, clean images and volumes to avoid usage of cache:
+If you experience issues during initial DevContainer build, clean all images and volumes otherwise cache might be used:

    - Open Docker Desktop
    - From `Troubleshooting` choose `Clean / Purge data`

-- Check the value in [`~/.docker/config.json`](https://docs.docker.com/network/proxy/) contains the following content:
+If you still have proxy problems, check if the `~/.docker/config.json` contains the following content:

    {{< tabpane text=true >}}
    {{% tab header="Windows & MacOS" %}}